Fund Goal and Approach

 Fundamentals: to verify the strength of the underlying business position; and

 Catalyst: to identify a specific event that has the potential to cause the stocks to appreciate in value.

 The portfolio managers focus primarily on individual stock selection instead of trying to predict which industries or sectors will perform best.
 The stock selection process is designed to produce a diversified portfolio of companies that the portfolio managers believe are undervalued relative to expected business growth.

-* Small and midsize company risk.
-Small and midsize companies carry additional risks because the operating histories of these companies tend to be more limited, their earnings and revenues less predictable (and some companies may be experiencing significant losses), and their share prices more volatile than those of larger, more established companies.
-The shares of smaller companies tend to trade less frequently than those of larger, more established companies, which can adversely affect the pricing of these securities and the fund's ability to sell these securities.
+Small companies carry additional risks because their operating histories tend to be more limited, their earnings and revenues less predictable, and their share prices more volatile than those of larger, more established companies.
+The shares of smaller companies tend to trade less frequently than those of larger, more established companies.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.